What is a Market Leader?

 - Market leader refers to a company that holds the largest market share in the sector that it operates in.

-- Companies that end up being market leaders are those that were the first to develop a product or service, i.e., first movers in that industry.
+- Companies that end up being market leaders were the first to develop a product or service, i.e., first movers in that industry.

 - Market leaders not only enjoy huge profitability and brand loyalty but are also able to minimize their input costs by negotiating with suppliers.